noun | foun·da·tion | faʊnˈdeɪʃ(ə)n

 At Foundation Church our ministry is centred around the mission that Jesus assigned to his church shortly before his ascension: to go and make disciples.
 Therefore all that we do as a church is implemented with missional intentionality, whether in word or with deed, both as the church gathered and as the church scattered.

 David Varney is the lead pastor of Foundation Church Belfast.
 He is married to Marion and they have one beautiful and lively daughter called Eliza.
 A doctor by trade, David stepped aside from a career in surgery to go into local church ministry.
-You can read more about his story here.
+Read more about their church planting story here.

 Sort Code: 95-06-79